MicrosoftDocs/entra-docs/docs/identity/saas-apps/smartfile-provisioning-tutorial.md

 ## Important tips for assigning users to SmartFile

-* It is recommended that a single Microsoft Entra user is assigned to SmartFile to test the automatic user provisioning configuration.
-Additional users and/or groups may be assigned later.
+* It's recommended that a single Microsoft Entra user is assigned to SmartFile to test the automatic user provisioning configuration.
+More users and/or groups may be assigned later.

 * When assigning a user to SmartFile, you must select any valid application-specific role (if available) in the assignment dialog.
 Users with the **Default Access** role are excluded from provisioning.

-## Setup SmartFile for provisioning
+## Set up SmartFile for provisioning

-Before configuring SmartFile for automatic user provisioning with Microsoft Entra ID, you will need to enable SCIM provisioning on SmartFile and collect additional details needed.
+Before configuring SmartFile for automatic user provisioning with Microsoft Entra ID, you'll need to enable SCIM provisioning on SmartFile and collect more details needed.

 1. Sign into your SmartFile Admin Console.
 Navigate to the top-right hand corner of the SmartFile Admin Console.
 Select **Product Key**.